awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-two-steps.md

    When required, you can restore large segments of the data stored in S3 Glacier\.
 For example, you might want to restore data for a secondary copy\.
 However, if you need to restore a large amount of data, keep in mind that S3 Glacier is designed for 35 random restore requests per pebibyte \(PiB\) stored per day\.

-   For more information about restoring data from these storage classes, see [ Amazon S3 Storage Classes for Archiving Objects]( https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier) in the *Amazon Simple Storage Service Developer Guide*\.
+   For more information about restoring data from these storage classes, see [ Amazon S3 Storage Classes for Archiving Objects]( https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier) in the *Amazon Simple Storage Service User Guide*\.

 1. After the job completes, download the bytes using the [Get Job Output \(GET output\)](api-job-output-get.md) operation\.